 - Pigeon Electric Breast Pump

 Before I had Baby A, I was positive that I wanted to breastfeed until she was at least 6 months old, so naturally I bought a breast pump.
 Unfortunately, breastfeeding didn’t go as smoothly as I had hoped and in the end I didn’t really need the pump.
 I probably used it less than twenty times, which feels like a waste for something so expensive.
-It did work fairly well, though, for the few times I did use it.
+It did work fairly well, though, for the few times I did use it, and it did receive first place in a ranking of breast pumps by たまひよ in 2020.
+Some mothers, like a friend of mine, also went without using a pump throughout the entire time they breastfed so it may not be entirely necessary.

 - Breastfeeding/nursing goods in general